When it comes to getting in shape, tracking your body fat percentage can often be more insightful than focusing solely on the number on the scale.

 Carrying fat around your waist can be more than just an aesthetic issue—it’s also a health indicator.
 Belly fat is linked to higher risks of diseases like diabetes and heart problems, even in people who otherwise seem healthy.

-- My Best Tip: When I started tracking my waist measurement, I was amazed at how much it told me about my overall health, especially when paired with running.
+• My Best Tip: Once I started tracking my waist measurement, I was surprised by how much it showed about my health.
 Just measure the same spot every time to ensure consistent results.

 3. Skinfold Calipers

-Skinfold calipers are one of the most popular methods among personal trainers and coaches for estimating body fat.
+Skinfold calipers are a popular tool among trainers for estimating body fat.
 I remember trying them the first time—I had no idea what I was doing.
 But with practice, this method became one of my go-to tools for clients.

 4. DEXA Scan

-The DEXA scan is as good as it gets for those who want precision.
+If you’re after precision, the DEXA scan is as good as it gets..
 I’ve done this myself, and while it’s not something you can do every day, it’s the gold standard for measuring body composition.

 5. Hydrostatic Weighing